googleinterns/stampify/README.md

 #### Output:

-  Generated stamp amp-html will be printed on the console.
+  Generated stamp amp-html file will saved in `stampify/output/` directory.

 #### Command to run: